mengld/mengld.github.io/pages/posts/sponsorship-forwarding.md

 To allow differentiating easily, I will treat the funds on [GitHub Sponsors](https://github.com/sponsors/antfu) and [Open Collective](https://opencollective.com/antfu) differently:

-- {Sponsor Anthony Fu on Open Collective|https://opencollective.com/antfu} - To sponsor the dependencies and ecosystem of the projects Anthony maintains.
+- {Sponsor mengld on Open Collective|https://opencollective.com/antfu} - To sponsor the dependencies and ecosystem of the projects Anthony maintains.
-- {Sponsor Anthony Fu on GitHub Sponsors|https://github.com/sponsors/antfu} - To sponsor Anthony's personal work on open-source projects.
+- {Sponsor mengld on GitHub Sponsors|https://github.com/sponsors/antfu} - To sponsor Anthony's personal work on open-source projects.

 I would generally recommend sponsoring on Open Collective first to support the entire ecosystem and open source.
 Well, I'd also be grateful if you could sponsor on both platforms :P